GGU image

 In identifying the Emerging Preferred Corridor, we considered how we could utilise the Strategic Road Network (SRN) and other existing infrastructure corridors.
 However, many locations adjacent to the SRN are already used for residential and commercial development as well as the existing overhead lines.
 This, along with environmental designations, means viable routes for siting new infrastructure are constrained.

-We are continuing to explore if there are opportunities to site our proposed infrastructure closer to the SRN as the project progresses.
+We are continuing to explore if there are opportunities to site our proposed infrastructure closer to the SRN as the Project progresses.

 Local communities and the environment